mad-lab-fau/mad-gui/docs/customization.rst

 .. code-block:: python

-    """This is the content of custom_algorithm.py, which holds my first algorithm plugin."
+    """This is the content of custom_algorithm.py, which holds my first algorithm plugin."""

     from typing import Dict
     import pandas as pd